 Sonically, the Zik 3.0's 40mm neodymium drivers deliver the same stellar performance as the older model's, boasting a clear, assured mid-range, well-defined highs and deep, resonant lows, with bass reproduction that's energetic without being overwhelming.

 What's more, audio output can be endlessly tweaked using Parrot's iOS/Android app, once you've paired the headset with your smartphone (many of the following functions can also be controlled via Parrot's app for Apple Watch).

 The app consists of a series of screens that you swipe to navigate.
 The Home screen shows the battery level and function status indicators.
-Next is the noise cancellation screen, which displays the current ambient noise level and visualizes the frequencies in a ringed dial that you can slide a finger over to increase or decrease the amount of active cancellation.
+Next is the noise cancelation screen, which displays the current ambient noise level and visualizes the frequencies in a ringed dial that you can slide a finger over to increase or decrease the amount of active cancelation.
 You can also activate the Zik 3.0's auto-adaptive ANC via the Auto button.

 A second swipe gets you a graphic equalizer "pad" for quick and effective tuning, while another brings you to the Concert Hall screen, where you can play with some fairly authentic-sounding acoustic settings.
 But it's the last "Producer Mode" screen that tinkerers will enjoy most.

 Here you can customize the equalizer signal frequency across five parametric bands and save your adjustments as presets for specific songs, which then activate automatically when you next listen to the track.
 Alternatively you can try the sizable collection of "featured presets" by various popular DJs and musicians, tuned for use with their own music.